WGLab/Workshop_Annotation/README.md

 NC_045512v2     28144   28144   T       C
 ```

-This format is referred to as the avinput format, it is a simple tab or space delimited file, with each variant per line.
-The first five columns in each line represent chr, start, end, reference allele and alternative allele, respectively.
+This format is referred to as the avinput format, and it is a simple tab or space delimited file, with each variant per line.
+There can be many columns per line, but the first five columns in each line represent chr, start, end, reference allele and alternative allele, respectively.

 Then you can just run `perl annotate_variation.pl example/ex3.avinput sarscov2db/ -build NC_045512v2 -dbtype avGene -out ex3` to annotate these mutations.
 Examine the output file `ex3.exonic_variant_function` to see what proteins these mutations affect, and what amino acid changes that they cause.